saucelabs-training/demo-js/webdriverio/appium-app/examples/biometric-login/README.md

 This will install all needed dependencies that are listed in the `package.json`-file

-> NOTE: Make sure you are in the folder `biometric-login` when you execute this command
+> NOTE: Make sure you are in the folder `webdriverio/appium-app/examples/biometric-login` when you execute this command

 ## Important information
 ### Environment variables for Sauce Labs